jeffpc/nx01/docs/fs-protocol.md

 CREATE (0x0004)
 ===============

-Given a directory (obj handle), a path component (string), and mode (both type and access bits) create the new path component returning the handle of the newly created file.
+Given a directory (oid and vector clock), a path component (string), and mode (both type and access bits) create the new path component returning the oid of the newly created file.
 Creating an already existing path component fails with `EEXIST`.

-The directory handle's vector clock handling is identical to that of the STAT RPC.
+The directory's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
+* directory/parent oid
-* directory/parent obj handle
+* directory/parent vector clock
 * path component name
 * mode (see `NATTR_*`)